lccc-project/lccc/docs/xlang/exprs/inline-asm.md

 1. The asm-str is a machine-specific string to be interpreted by the codegen in a codegen-specific manner according to the options specified.
 The form of the asm-str is unspecified, except that operand specifiers (specified) below are replaced with the corresponding input or output operand.

-Syntax: `operand-specifier := "{"<integer>?{i,o}<class-specifier>?"}"`
+Syntax: `operand-specifier := "{"<integer>?{i,o,t}<class-specifier>?"}"`
 `class-specifier := ":"[a-zA-Z0-9]*`

 2. Each operand specifier contains 3 parts: an optional position, an input or output specifier, and an optional class specifier.
 The position is the zero indexed position in the corresponding (input or output) operand list and, if omitted, is filled with one more than the position last used for an operand specifier from the same list without a position indicator.
 An operand specifier with a position specifier that ends with `i` is an input operand specifier and refers to an operand from the input list.
 An operand specifier with a position specifier that ends with `o` is an output operand specifier and refers to an operand from the output list.
 The class-specifier indicates modifications to the operands and are machine-specific.
+An operand specifier with a position specifier that ends in `t` is a target specifier, and refers to a target given in the `goto` specification, if any.
+If any class specifier appears, the program is ill-formed, no diagnostic required.

+3. If a malformed operand-specifier appears within the asm-str, the program is ill-formed, no diagnostic required.

 `limited-escape-sequence := <escape-sequence>`

-3. The escape sequences allowed for asm-str shall only produce valid UTF-8.
+4. The escape sequences allowed for asm-str shall only produce valid UTF-8.
 If an escape sequence expands either `{` or `}`, the program is ill-formed, no diagnostic required.